-There are other respiratory tract allergens apart from pollen that may cause a cross-reaction to foods, e.g. latex (natural rubber), animal allergens (e.g. cats, birds) and house dust mites.
+There are other respiratory tract allergens apart from pollen that may, more rarely, cause a cross-reaction to foods, e.g. latex (natural rubber), animal allergens (e.g. cats, birds) and house dust mites.

-Stone and pip fruit (apples, pears, plums, apricots, cherries, etc.), hazelnut, walnut, almonds, tomatoes, carrots, celery, mango, avocado, fennel, kiwi fruit, lychee
+Stone and pip fruit (apples, pears, plums, apricots, cherries, nectarines, etc.), hazelnut, walnut, almonds, carrots, celery, kiwi fruit, soya, mung beans, peanut

-Celery, carrots, fennel, artichokes, camomile, pepper, mustard, dill, parsley, coriander, caraway, aniseed, sunflower seeds, lychee, mango, grapes, peaches, cashew
+Spice, celery, carrots, fennel, camomile, pepper, mustard, dill, parsley, coriander, caraway, aniseed, sunflower seeds, lychee, mango, grapes, peaches, cashew

-Avocado, bananas, sweet chestnut (vermicelli, roasted), kiwi fruit, papaya, figs, paprika
+Avocado, bananas, sweet chestnut (vermicelli, roasted), kiwi fruit

 Chicken eggs (yolk)

-Typical symptoms when eating certain foods are a tingling sensation in the palate, burning and itching in and around the mouth and on the lips and possibly even swelling around the mouth and lips after eating raw food.
+Typical symptoms in a birch pollen-related food allergy are a tingling sensation in the palate, burning around the mouth and on the lips and possibly even swelling around the mouth and lips after eating raw food.
 This is known as oral allergy syndrome.
 The symptoms usually soon disappear.
 However, in rare cases, severe symptoms such as allergic shock may also occur.

-In principle, it is best to avoid eating whatever foods cause symptoms.
+In principle, it is best to avoid eating any foods that cause symptoms.
 However, this is not so straightforward in practice.
-For example, in birch pollen-related food allergy, the allergens responsible are destroyed when cooked or heated, which means that the foods in question can then be eaten.
-The foods may also be tolerated if eaten in small amounts.
-Moreover, individual foods are better tolerated outside the pollen season.
+For example, in birch pollen-related food allergy, the allergens responsible are destroyed when cooked or heated, which means that the food in question can then be eaten.
+This, however, does not apply for all food allergies triggered by a cross-reaction.

-Should it nonetheless happen that something is eaten that causes symptoms, then anti-allergy medication such as antihistamines can be helpful.
+If an allergenic food is eaten by mistake, anti-allergy medication such as antihistamines can be helpful.